 James Duncan Davidson (Apache foundation) built and design a leading enterprise-level webserver to host Java web-based solutions.
 The Apache Tomcat software got released under the Apache License version after 20 years.
 This web server offers high scalability and performance, which is why many large organizations often demand such software.

 Tomcat is not similar to the other web servers like Nginx or Apache.
 It is a Java servlet that includes a large number of tools with extended functionality to interacting with Java servlets.
-Tomcat was under development for over 20 years by Apache software foundation and was lately designed to serve Java-based content.
+Tomcat has been under development for over 20 years by Apache software foundation and was lately designed to serve Java-based content.
 The design also includes a few technical specifications like JavaServer Pages (JSP) and Java Expression Language (Java EL).

 Catalina (a servlet container), Coyote (an HTTP connector), and Jasper (a JSP engine) are the components of the Apache Tomcat Web Server.
 Tomcat supports features like AWS (Amazon Web Services), HTTP/2 and OpenSSL, memory leak protection of web applications, and its detection.
+Avilable on both Linux and Tomcat Windows Server editions.

 7. Caddy Web Server